MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

 # Develop with Q# Jupyter notebooks

+Install the QDK for developing Q# operations on Q# Jupyter Notebooks.

 Jupyter Notebooks allow in-place code execution alongside instructions, notes, and other content.
 This environment is ideal for writing Q# code with embedded explanations or quantum computing interactive tutorials.
 Here's what you need to do to start creating your own Q# notebooks.

 IQ# (pronounced i-q-sharp) is an extension primarily used by Jupyter and Python to the .NET Core SDK that provides the core functionality for compiling and simulating Q# operations.